fox-one/mixin-sdk-jsbridge/README.md

     yarn new
     ```

-  - create a component for demo
+  - create a component for robot
     ```sh
-    yarn new:demo
+    yarn new:robot
     ```

 ## build